AaronH92/mProve3.2/README.md

 #### mProve Markerstudy Moodle Mobile 2.x
 ###### Includes Cordova Crosswalk plugin for Android <4.4.4

-As with Moodle Mobile requirements, only NPM 0.12.14 works with this app.
+As with Moodle Mobile requirements, only Node 0.12.14 works with this app.
-Please ensure to install and use NPM 0.12.14 globally before editing.
+Please ensure to install and use Node 0.12.14 globally before editing.

 To build an app, enter _cordova build **platform**_ to terminal and run